I Have Chronic Pain. Why Is Relief So Hard To Find?

-A little over a year ago, a dull pain started forming in my wrists whenever I worked.
+A little over two years ago, a dull pain started forming in my wrists whenever I worked.
 It came on when I typed and sometimes lingered long afterwards, throbbing up my forearms.
 I pushed through it, assuming it would go away with time.

 Instead, dull pain turned into sharp, shooting bolts that made me wince.
 My fingers started to tingle, and then went numb entirely.
 On a bad day, I couldn’t type through the searing pain that started at my neck and moved down through my arms and into my hands.
 On a worse day, I couldn’t feel my hands at all.
 By March 2021, my life had been altered completely.
 It was no longer just typing that caused me pain; it was buttoning shirts, turning on the faucet, thumbing through a book.

-Note: This piece was originally published in June 2022 and updated in June 2023.